 Experience Antelope Canyon

 Antelope Canyon is one of the most widely photographed places in the world – and rightly so, because of its geographical uniqueness and historic importance to the Navajo tribe.
-The two major “slots” frequented by tourists are the Upper and Lower Canyon Areas.
+It’s one of several slot canyons around Page, Arizona that can be visited by tourists.
+The two most popular “slots” frequented by tourists are the Upper and Lower Canyon Areas.
 The Upper Canyon Area is the more popular of the two, mainly because of the ease of access.
 The biggest attraction here are the shafts of light that stream into the canyon at around noon between the months of April and September.

 The Lower Canyon Area is less accessible, and even a little difficult to reach; reaching it requires tourists to climb several stairways, a few ladders and watch their footing on slippery, sandy surfaces.
 The difficulty in reaching the Lower Canyon is compensated by the amazing photography opportunities it provides.
 Tip from the locals: the best time to visit is early to late morning.

 All trips to Antelope Canyon require an entry fee and a paid Navajo guide – more information about Antelope Canyon Tours here.
 Some of the other canyon and park areas have their own entry requirements, especially those located on Navajo lands, so make a reservation first or book a guided tour to make it easier.

 Near Antelope Canyon are a few other attractions you wouldn’t want to miss – the Glen Canyon Dam (there are daily guided tours) and Horseshoe Bend (half-mile trek to the iconic overlook point).